James Irwin: Death

 Irwin suffered three major heart attacks.
 One occurred less than two years after Apollo 15, when Irwin was 43, while he was playing handball; he underwent an emergency triple bypass operation.
 Two months later he suffered a subsequent heart attack while skiing in Colorado.
 Irwin suffered another heart attack on June 6, 1986, when he collapsed during a run and was found pulseless on a curb.
 Doctors from NASA doubted the incidents were related to space travel, and noted that pre-flight testing indicated him having a tendency for cardiac arrhythmias during strenuous exercise.

-On August 8, 1991, Irwin suffered another heart attack after a bike ride.
+On August 8, 1991, twenty years and a day after his return from the Moon, Irwin suffered another heart attack after a bicycle ride.
 Attempts at resuscitation were unsuccessful, and Irwin died later that day.
-He was buried at Arlington National Cemetery.
+He is buried at Arlington National Cemetery.
 He and his wife, Mary Ellen, to whom he was married for three decades, had five children.

 Of the 12 men who have walked on the Moon, Irwin was the first to die.
 The James Irwin Charter Schools were founded in Colorado in his honor.

 A patch cut by Irwin from a backpack abandoned on the Moon during the Apollo 15 mission was auctioned at Christie's in 2001 for $310,500 in a consignment of material from Irwin's estate that garnered "a combined $500,000".

 Organizations

 Irwin was a member of the Air Force Association and the Society of Experimental Test Pilots.
 He was also a Freemason, initiated in Tejon Lodge No. 104 in Colorado Springs.
+He was the third Freemason to set foot on the Moon, after Buzz Aldrin and Edgar Mitchell.

 Irwin was a member of Civitan International, a nonprofit organization promoting community service, scientific research, and service to people with intellectual and developmental disabilities.